David Cook (singer): American Idol

 Cook originally did not plan to try out for the show.
 He went to the auditions in Omaha, Nebraska, initially to support his younger brother (who did not make it to Hollywood) and then, prompted by mother and brother when a show producer noticed him, David auditioned himself.
 He performed Bon Jovi's "Livin' On a Prayer" for his audition.
 For his first Hollywood audition, Cook performed "(Everything I Do) I Do It for You" by Bryan Adams, accompanying himself on acoustic guitar.
 On the second song in Hollywood, he sang "I'll Be" by Edwin McCain.
 Cook took advantage of the decision to allow contestants to play musical instruments.
 Besides his Hollywood audition, he also accompanied himself on electric guitar for his performances of "All Right Now", "Hello", "Day Tripper", "I'm Alive", "Baba O'Riley", "Dare You to Move", and "Dream Big", and on acoustic guitar for "Little Sparrow", "All I Really Need Is You", and "The World I Know".
 His white, left-handed Gibson Les Paul electric guitar has the letters "AC" on it; as Cook told TV Guide, "I have two brothers, Adam and Andrew.
 So, because of superstition, I put their initials on everything growing up."
 Starting from the Top 12-week, he also wore (and continued to wear throughout competition) an orange wristband to support a then-7-year-old fan, Lindsey Rose, with leukemia.
 Lindsey Rose is now many years recovered and perfectly healthy.

 Another of Cook's performances, The Beatles' "Day Tripper", was credited to Whitesnake.
 Seattle-based band Doxology has claimed that Cook's performance of The Beatles' "Eleanor Rigby" was based on a version the band recorded over a year ago.
 On April 1, before performing his self-arranged rendition of Dolly Parton's "Little Sparrow" on American Idol, Cook told Ryan Seacrest in the interview session that his performance of "Eleanor Rigby" was based on Neil Zaza's and Doxology's versions.
 He also reiterated the credits of Whitesnake and Chris Cornell.
 Despite the controversy, critics praised Cook for choosing versions of songs that fit his vocal style.
 Cook's arrangements of "Happy Together", "Hello", "Little Sparrow", "Always Be My Baby", "All I Really Need Is You", "Baba O'Riley", "I Don't Want to Miss a Thing", "Dream Big" and "The World I Know" were original arrangements.

 Cook won the seventh season of American Idol on May 21, 2008, receiving 56 percent of the votes, with 12 million votes over David Archuleta, the runner-up.
 Cook then sang "The Time of My Life", the winning song of the 2008 American Idol Songwriter's Competition.
-In the final tally, Archuleta received 44 percent of the votes.
 During the final show, identical commercials promoting Guitar Hero featured Cook and fellow finalist Archuleta mimicked the Tom Cruise scene from Risky Business where he dances in his underwear playing an air guitar.